Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 You can clone this repository directly into you editor by pasting the following command into the terminal: https://github.com/MikaCodez/Divine_Timing
 Or you can save a copy of this directory by clicking the green button " Clone or download" then "Download Zip" and after that extract the Zip file to your folder, change the directory to the directory file location you just created.
-For this project I stored all Stripe secret key in both Heroku setting and Gitpod setting.
-That way i could still use them for development and production.
+For this project I stored all Stripe secret keys in both Heroku settings and Gitpod settings.
+That way I could still use them for development and production.
 In settings.py you can set your variables like in the example below

 import os